Orioles, Whistlers and Mohouas

 Yellowheads are an endangered NZ endemic belonging to the incertae sedis Mohouas family.
 An introduced species to Ulva Island.
 In 2015, I photographed the individual.
 The IUCN red list reports that it is possibly extinct on Stewart Island with a total population of 1000 to 3333 mature individuals.

 OW Orioles and Whistlers Behaviour Notes

 The first four images are a short photo essay of an Australian shrike-thrush (aka little shrike-thrush) foraging on the ground at Peterson Creek in Yungaburra.
 It managed to seek out and devour a spider.
 The other images show feeding and vocalisation behaviour.
-I’ve included a couple images of the endangered yellowhead that flew form tree to tree looking for insects.
+I’ve included a couple of pictures of the endangered yellowhead that flew from tree to tree looking for insects.